 Thunderbird 91 and later allow you to disable the automatic attachment in account settings.

 My public key is very big, because I have many signatures on it.
 It is too big to include it with every signed message.

-Because of limitations, we currently aren't able to automatically minimize your key.
-If you want to avoid that your big key is sent with each digitally signed message, you could use other software, like GnuPG, to edit and minimize your key.
+In Thunderbird 91 and before, we weren't able to automatically minimize your key.
+If you need to use an older version and want to avoid that your big key is sent with each digitally signed message, you could use other software, like GnuPG, to edit and minimize your key.
 Ensure you have a reliable backup of your secret key.
 Then export your key.
 Use other software to minimize it.
 Then delete your secret key in Thunderbird, import the minimized key, and ensure to adjust your account settings to use that key.
-A future version of Thunderbird may attempt to automatically minimize the key when appropriate, but this will depend on the future functionality in the RNP library.

 I used an advanced configuration with GnuPG to use a group of recipients and define the keys to be used.